-SEK Schools are the only schools in Spain to offer the three IB®programmes.
-Taught alongside the national curriculum, in a common and recognised teaching framework and offering a coherent structure in terms of objectives and values.
+SEK Schools are the only schools in Spain authorised to teach the three IB®programmes.
+These programmes are taught alongside the national curriculum, in a common and recognised teaching framework for each programme, and offering a coherent structure in terms of objectives and values.

-Its mission is to contribute toward the development of students’ intellectual, personal, emotional and social skills that are necessary to live, learn and work in an increasingly globalised world.
+The mission of the IB programmes is to contribute toward the development of students’ intellectual, personal, emotional and social skills that are necessary to live, learn and work in an increasingly globalised world.

-A total 800,000 students from 3 to 18 years of age study its programmes at over 3,000 schools in 138 countries.
+This community encompasses 800,000 students from 3 to 18 years of age and over 3,000 schools in 138 countries.
 Over 2,400 universities around the world recognise the International Baccalaureate Diploma Programme.

-Accredited IB® Schools and the quality of their programmes undergo ongoing, thorough and very strict assessment.
+Accredited IB® Schools and the quality of their programmes undergo thorough and very strict assessment.

-The Primary Years Programme (PYP) prepares students (from 3 to 12 years of age) to actively take part in an ongoing, life-long journey of discovery and learning.
+The Primary Years Programme (PYP) prepares students to actively take part in an ongoing, life-long journey of discovery and learning.